hyperledger/indy-plenum/design/view-change.md

 - Split tightly coupled  monoliths into a number of loosely coupled micro-services, where View Changer is one of them.
 - Split services between multiple processes so that
   - Every Replica is in a separate process and does equal amount of work
-  - Independent services (such as Read Request Manager and Catchup Leecher Manager) are in sepearate processes
+  - Independent services (such as Read Request Service and Catchup Seeder Service) are in sepearate processes

 Splitting of Replica may be not needed if RBFT is replaced by anothe protocol from PBFT family.